by Matt Fitzgerald

 Note that you have the flexibility to perform the workout at any point within the zone.
 For example, if the workout segment calls for Zone 1, and your Zone 1 heart rate is 115 to 129 bpm, you can perform the segment anywhere within that range.
 Continually performing workout segments at the upper end of a zone does not always lead to superior results.
 Sometimes appropriate recovery requires performing Zone 1 and 2 segments at the low end of the range.
 It is also best to perform moderate and high intervals consistently rather than intensely.
-Performing 5 intervals at mid-Zone 3 is preferred to performing 5 intervals at every point in Zone 3.
+Performing a set of 5 intervals at mid-Zone 3 is preferred to performing each of 5 intervals at a different point in Zone 3.
 Only when you are well-recovered and can perform intervals consistently is it recommended to execute the segment at the high end of the zone.

 Getting to Know Your Zones

 Perhaps the trickiest part of executing the workouts that are prescribed in a training plan is running at the right intensity in each segment.
 You will find complete guidelines for using our seven-zone intensity scale in our Intensity Guidelines.
 But simply reading these guidelines alone won’t enable you to fully master the skill of running in the right zones.
 A certain amount of experience is also required.

 Don’t worry: It doesn’t take long to develop a feel for the various zones, so that, for example, when you start a 3-minute interval in Zone 3, you are able to settle into the right effort level even before your heart rate monitor or GPS watch confirms that you’re in the correct zone.
 Here are some specific tips for mastering each individual zone: